 Rooms Available at The AFRH Washington DC Home (Updated Weekly)

-Welcome to the AFRH Washington DC Home – Rich in culture and close to some of the best hospitals in the country.
+Welcome to the AFRH Washington DC Home – Rich in culture and history plus close to some of the best shopping and museums around.

 By 1851 momentum had grown to fund a Soldiers’ Home in Washington, DC.
 General Winfield Scott was a hero in the Mexican-American War.
 He was paid reparations in lieu of ransacking Mexico City.
 So, Scott promptly paid off his troops and gave the rest to Congress—petitioning it to open a home for old and infirm soldiers.

 A rustic country cottage owned by the prominent Riggs family was purchased as the site for such a home.
 This cottage sat high atop a breezy hill overlooking several hundred acres of farmland in rural Washington.
 The Old Soldiers’ Home began with just one “inmate”.
 Before long, more soldiers moved in, and they outgrew that cottage.
 So a larger “Scott” dormitory was built.

 President Abraham Lincoln loved visiting the Old Soldiers’ Home.
 After it grew he asked to use the cottage for a summer home to escape the humidity and political pressures of DC.
 All told, Lincoln spent one-quarter of his presidency in the cottage including the months when he penned the Emancipation Proclamation.